-As for sizing, Hot Shapers Hot Belt is available from size small to 3X.
+As for sizing, Hot Belt is available from size small to 3XL.
 The exact measurements are difficult to find, but the general consensus is:

-If you purchase your Hot Belt from the official website, you have 60 day warranty to return it, but only if you have the original packaging and it’s never been used…So this isn’t that big of a deal – if you aren’t getting the results that you want, simply step into your time machine, go back to when you received the package, and don’t use it.
+If you purchase your Hot Belt from the official website, you have a 30-day warranty to return it, but only if you have the original packaging.
+It’s never been used…So this isn’t that big of a deal – if you aren’t getting the results that you want, simply step into your time machine, go back to when you received the package, and don’t use it.

 Bottom Line – This belt is a product that is affordable and easy to get, and it is sold by several online retailers.
 The return policy is 30 days – just don’t use the product at all, because then they won’t accept it.
 And be prepared to pay for the return shipping costs.

-However, the company prefers that customers reach out to contact them using a web form on their site or live chat.
+However, the company prefers that customers reach out to contact them using a web form on their site.
 They also ask customers to get in touch by email.

 Hot Belt and the Better Business Bureau – What’s the BBB’s Take?

-While this product has no reviews on the website of the BBB, it has many reviews on other sites.
+While this product has no reviews on the BBB website, it has many reviews on other sites.
 Some of these reviews report good results, while others complain that the product does not work as advertised.